ospfranco/ospfranco.github.io/_posts/2021-05-10-how-to-trigger-a-github-actions-workflow-from-another-workflow.md

 ```

 That's it, now when you trigger the "Fork production builds" (from the github UI), the child (or children) process will run.

+If you want even more details about your CI builds and workflows on github, you should check [CI Demon](https://ospfranco.github.io/cidemon), it's an app that I made that puts your builds right on your mac Desktop.